-ETH: The first 6 months are dedicated to selecting components for the complete monitoring station, and building the prototype.
-It will be verified if close coordination with QUAKE hardware is possible.
+12-month update by ETH: The first 12 months were dedicated to selecting components for the complete monitoring station, and building the prototype.
+It will be verified if close coordination with

+QUAKE hardware is possible.
 The field deployment in the Valais will focus on the region around Sion, and will be coordinated with instrumentation of the structures in Task 6.1.
 All tools developed in Task 2.4 will be tested using the data collected in the field deployment.